 Notification Level (NL): A non-regulatory, healthbased advisory level for contaminants in drinking water that do not have established Maximum Contaminant Levels.
-Systems are required to report exceedances to their governing boards and Public Authorities.
+Systems are required to report exceedances to their governing boards and

-Primary Drinking Water Standard (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Primary Drinking Water Standard (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements,

 Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency.
+PHGs are set by the California Environmental

-Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system

 Response Level (RL): A non-regulatory, precautionary health-based level.
-Water systems are required to remove from service, provide treatment, or notify all impacted customers directly for any water source exceeding this level.
+Water systems are required to remove from service, provide treatment, or notify all impacted customers directly for any water source exceeding this level

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in